 - How do we relate to nature?
 A connected relationship with nature is based upon finding beauty in nature, experiences in nature that evoke positive emotions and bring meaning, and activities that involve caring for nature – the pathways to nature connectedness.

 We need a closer relationship with nature in order to save nature.
-A closer relationship with nature helps bring a happy and meaningful life.
-With these essential benefits should there be a basic human right to a close relationship with nature?
+A closer relationship with nature helps bring a happy and worthwhile life – more so than socio-economic status.
+With these essential benefits, plus the benefits of exposure to nature for health, should there be a basic human right to a close relationship with nature?
+And to prevent it seeming ‘dominionitive’, it could be phrased as a close relationship with a healthy natural environment.

 Also from 2019, Alexia Barrable from the University of Dundee argues that nature connectedness should be a distinct goal of early childhood education.
 Alexia notes the focus on learning about the natural environment and spending time outdoors, but that the distinct construct of nature connectedness has not been considered in detail.
 Further research from 2019 shows that it’s not just young children.
 Evidence from the UK, Canada and China shows that we know children’s relationship with nature breaks down from 10 years of age, taking 20 years to recover.
 This suggests that nature connectedness, living in harmony with nature for a sustainable future, should be a goal of educational institutions from early childhood, through adolescence and into adulthood.